V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/intro.md

 ## Power

 - X and Y axis are powered by 2 stepper motors each, and a single stepper for the Z axis.
-The standard would be NEMA 17 in any torque preferably 42 OZ/in and above (the kit come with 76 OZ/in).
+The standard would be NEMA 17 in any torque preferably 42 OZ/in and above (the kit comes with 76 OZ/in).
 No need for NEMA 23’s or their required larger drivers,  torque is not one of this machines issues.

 - Belts are used for their accuracy and price.
 Small belts are used because each axis has two of them.
 Ballscrews are expensive, require tuning, and periodic maintenance / adjustments.